AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

    ![npm run live](assets/npm-run-live.png)

-1. When the proxy server starts it automatically opens a browser to `http://localhost:7001/`.
+1. When the proxy server starts, it automatically opens a browser to `http://localhost:7001/`.
 Tap or click **SIGN IN LOCALLY (ADMIN TASKS ONLY)** and sign on with the proxy user credentials provided to you by the administrator.

    ![Sign in locally](assets/sign-in-locally.png)

 1. Once signed in, change the URL in the browser to point to the path to the sample content that the administrator provided to you.

-   * For example if the path provided was `/content/<your-site>/en/home.html?wcmmode=disabled`
+   * For example, if the path provided was `/content/<your-site>/en/home.html?wcmmode=disabled`
    * You would change the URL to `http://localhost:7001/content/<your-site>/en/home.html?wcmmode=disabled`

    ![Proxied sample content](assets/proxied-sample-content.png)